Ynlay/100-days-of-code/log.md

 **Today's Progress**: Unlocked PHP certificate at SoloLearn.
 Started taking a serious look at WordPress.

+### Day 67: March 25

+**Today's Progress**: Not much coding today, however i read a lot about how the internet works, what DNS is and how to setup a
+		      website/blog using wordpress.com and the differences between wordpress.com and wordpress.org

 ### DAYS SKIPPED SO FAR : 14